xoopscube/altsys/README.md

 ## SUMMARY

-UI Common Library to create custom Blocks and Templates.
-Manage modules Blocks, Templates, and translations.
-GUI for Localization.
+Utility module **Components** (Alternative System Library, AltSys) provides GUI quick access to common tasks and general management of custom components, blocks, templates, language internationalization (i18n) and localization (l10n)

 ### INSTALL

-- set XOOPS_TRUST_PATH into mainfile.php
-- copy xoops_trus_path/libs/ in the archive into XOOPS_TRUST_PATH/
+Install manually (FTP/SSH) :
+- Upload html/modules/altsys to your documentRoot (html)/modules/
-- copy html/modules/altsys in the archive into XOOPS_ROOT_PATH/modules/
+- Upload truspath/libs in the archive to your trus_path/libs/
-- install it
+- install with Modules Management

 ### FEATURES

+Graphical user interface management system :
-- easy block administration
+- Blocks administration
-- easy permission adminstration
+- Custom Blocks
+- Custom Components
+- Custom Templates
-- easy copy/delete/edit any DB templates
+  copy/delete/edit any DB templates
-- easy import/export any DB templates
+  import/export any DB templates
-- displaying diff between each version of templates
+- Diff between each version of templates
+- Permission adminstration

-- finding the template you want to edit easily
+- Easily find the template you want to customize
+- Helpers for designers
-- making an Extension for Dreamweaver to edit templates
+- Generates an Extension for Dreamweaver with templates vars
-- modifying adminmenu in the left side of XOOPS 2.0.x easier
-- displaying admin controll panels in any conventional themes
+- Displays the admin control panel in the front end
-- supporting three types of template auto-updating into the DB
+- Supports three types of template auto-updating into the DB
-- modifying operations/developments of any versions of core (X2,XCL2.1,ImpressCMS etc.) efficient

 #### DB template auto-updating feature

-This feature make your customization/development of DB templates much efficient.
+This feature streamlines the customization and template development process.
-Altsys supports three types of auto-updating the templates stored in Database.
+Altsys supports three types of automatic updating of templates stored in the database.

 1. auto-updating templates under ```theme/templates/module-name```
-This feature is useful for developper of site/theme.
+This feature is useful for theme design and template customization.
-Insert a line just after including common.php of mainfile.php.
+Insert just a line after including common.php in mainfile.php.

 ```diff
 include XOOPS_ROOT_PATH."/include/common.php";